Help us improve your experience.

 Overview of Updating Scripts from a Remote Source

-You can update the automation scripts on Junos devices by retrieving a copy from a remote machine (which can be another Junos device or a regular networked computer).
-This eases file management, because you can make changes to the master script in a single location and then update the copy on each device where the script is currently enabled.
+You can update automation scripts on Junos devices by retrieving a copy from a remote machine (which can be another Junos device or a regular networked computer).
+This eases file management because you can store a primary copy of each automation script in a single central repository.
+You can then make changes to the primary script and update the local copy of that script on each device where the script is enabled.
 Each device continues to use its locally stored scripts, only updating a script when you issue the appropriate operational or configuration mode command.

-For each script, you can configure the source statement and a URL at the hierarchy level where you configured the script to define the remote location that houses the master copy of that script.
-When you then issue the set refresh configuration mode command for a script, the device updates its local copy by retrieving the master copy from that URL.
+For each script, you can define the remote location that stores the single primary copy of that script.
+To specify the location, configure the source statement and a URL at the hierarchy level where you configured the script.
+After you configure the source, you can issue the set refresh configuration mode command for a script, and the device replaces its local copy of the script with the one from the URL.

-You can also store a copy of a particular script at a remote location other than the master source.
-This is convenient when, for example, the master source cannot be accessed due to network issues or other problems.
-To refresh a single script or multiple scripts from the remote location, you issue the set refresh-from configuration mode command at the appropriate hierarchy level and specify the URL.
+You can also store a copy of a primary script at an alternate remote location, for example, on a backup server.
+This is convenient when, for example, the configured source location cannot be accessed due to network issues or other problems.
+To refresh a single script or multiple scripts from the alternate location, you issue the set refresh-from configuration mode command at the appropriate hierarchy level and specify a URL.
 You can also refresh a single script from a remote location using the request system scripts refresh-from operational mode command.

 You can use the set refresh and set refresh-from commands to update either an individual script or all scripts of a given type on the device.
 When you issue the set refresh or set refresh-from command, the device immediately attempts to connect to the appropriate remote source for each script.
 If successful, the device updates the local script with the remote source.
 If the device encounters a problem, it generates an error message.